View Service Times

 For best results when ordering B&W images on photographic paper, choose the B&W print tone option in the ordering system - even if you have already converted the image to B&W. You may want to convert your image to B&W yourself to have more control over the tonal range of your image, however, applying the Full Color B&W profile will give your B&W prints a more pleasing neutral tone that is closer to a true B&W. Remember, if your image is primarily B&W but has some color, you will need to use the Color print tone – do not switch to B&W.

-Wallets are 2.5x3.5 inches.
-Only wallets printed 8-up on a sheet are available for die-cut.
+We also offer die-cut wallets.
 It is critical that anything important in the image including text, heads, etc. should be moved in about a ¼ inch on the image to ensure that it will not be cut off on the final print.
 See the sizing guide under Products and Services to ensure there are no surprises.

 Check out our product weight chart to see what a print will weight on your wall.